INCOMING FRESHMEN: FREQUENTLY ASKED QUESTIONS - ACADEMICS

 My child is taking the Living Environment Regents in June.
 How does this affect his/her Science placement?

-Students who score over 80% on the Living Environment Regents are placed in Earth Science.
+Students who score over 85% on the Living Environment Regents are placed in Earth Science.
 By taking the Earth Science Regents at the end of freshman year, they will have fulfilled both the Life Science Regents requirement and the Physical Science Regents requirement.
-Parents must report Regents grades to Molloy by June 30 for proper placement.
-Students who score under 80% on the Living Environment Regents should retake the course and retake the Regents.
+Parents must report Regents grades to Molloy by June 29th for proper placement.
+Students who score under 85% on the Living Environment Regents will take an enhanced Biology course using our state-of-the-art labs under the instruction of our Science-certified teachers.
+They will retake the Regents in June of 2019.

 How does my child select a Music course?